Job Mokgoro: North West Premiership

 On 21 June 2018, the ANC Secretary-General, Ace Magashule, announced Mokgoro as the new Premier of North West after the National Working Committee (NWC) of the African National Congress selected him.
 His predecessor, Supra Mahumapelo, resigned in May 2018 after weeks of violent protests.
 Mokgoro was reportedly seen as a compromise candidate since the process of selecting a candidate was complicated.

 The North West Provincial Legislature elected Mokgoro as Premier on 22 June 2018.
 After the 2019 general elections, speculations arose that Mokgoro was due to be replaced as Premier because of ANC factional disputes in the province.
 The party ended up retaining him in the post.

 In January 2021, Mokgoro's ANC membership was suspended by the interim provincial committee after he voted with the opposition in the provincial legislature.
 In April 2021 Mail & Guardian reported that Mokgoro had refused to abide by an instruction supported by President Cyril Ramaphosa to resign.
 The IPC had asked him in March to resign but refused.
 On 30 June 2021, Mail & Guardian reported that the national working committee of the ANC had directed the IPC to give them the names of three people to replace Mokgoro as premier by the end of the week.
 On 17 August 2021, the ANC IPC officially announced former struggle veteran Bushy Maape as the ANC's candidate to replace Mokgoro as premier.
 Mokgoro then refused to resign as premier and as a member of the provincial legislature.
 He demanded an apology from the North West ANC IPC structure after they accused him of being responsible for the poor state of service delivery in the province, to which the IPC coordinator Hlomani Chauke apologised and thanked Mokgoro for his service.
 On 26 August 2021, Mokgoro resigned as premier of the North West Province after he met with ANC president Ramaphosa.
 He said he tried to root out corruption in the provincial government.
 Finance MEC Motlalepula Rosho was sworn in as acting premier later that day.
 Mokgoro resigned as an MPL the following day on 27 August.

 Personal life

-Mokgoro is married to Yvonne Mokgoro, a former Constitutional Court judge who served from 1994 until 2009.
+Mokgoro was married to Yvonne Mokgoro, a former Constitutional Court judge who served from 1994 until 2009, until her death in 2024.
 They have five children.

 On 7 July 2020, Mokgoro tested positive for COVID-19.
 He took the test after the provincial MEC for Cooperative Governance, Human Settlement and Traditional Affairs, Gordon Kegakilwe, died from complications of the virus.